-Our sightseeing and exploration of Penguin has ended.
+Our sightseeing and exploration of Penguin have ended.
 No more trips to the market.
-No more drives to the countryside except for the upcoming five hour drive in two days to Huonville where we’ll spend the next six weeks.
+No more drives to the countryside except for the upcoming five-hour drive in two days to Huonville, where we’ll spend the next six weeks.

 |The Sunday only Penguin Market surprised us when we’d assumed it was a typical farmers market.|

-Yes, I’m tired of using “quaint” and “charming” to describe Penguin but there just aren’t many other appropriate words in the English language to depict this special and unique area.
+Yes, I’m tired of using “quaint” and “charming” to describe Penguin, but there aren’t many other appropriate words in the English language to depict this special and unique area.